Free Document Retention Policy Templates

 Frequently Asked Questions

-How often should you update your record retention policy template?
+How often should you update your template?

 The template for making a policy on document retention can be updated every two years.
 However, management can review its usage regularly to determine if it aligns with the organization’s policy.